Cerebral shunt: Slit ventricle syndrome

-Slit ventricle syndrome is an uncommon disorder associated with shunted patients, but results in a large number of shunt revisions.
-The condition usually occurs several years after shunt implantation.
-The most common symptoms are similar to normal shunt malfunction, but there are several key differences.
+Slit ventricle syndrome is an uncommon problem associated with shunted people, but results in a large number of shunt revisions.
+It occurs several years after shunt implantation.
+The most common symptoms are similar to normal shunt malfunction, with several key differences.
 First, the symptoms are often cyclical and will appear and then subside several times over a lifetime.
 Second, the symptoms can be alleviated by lying prone.
 In the case of shunt malfunction neither time nor postural position will affect the symptoms.

-The condition is often thought to occur during a period where overdrainage and brain growth occur simultaneously.
+The condition is thought to occur during a period where overdrainage and brain growth occur simultaneously.
 In this case, the brain fills the intraventricular space, leaving the ventricles collapsed.
 Furthermore, the compliance of the brain will decrease, which prevents the ventricles from enlarging, thus reducing the chance for curing the syndrome.
 The collapsed ventricles can also block the shunt valve, leading to obstruction.
 Since the effects of slit ventricle syndrome are irreversible, constant care in managing the condition is needed.

+Miyazaki syndrome

+Rarely, overdrainage causes cervical myelopathy from neck vein congestion, which compress the cervical cord or cervical nerve roots, or impact blood circulation it is called Miyazaki syndrome.
+People do not have signs of overshunting, i.e. intracranial hypotension.